DEMOCRACY DOESN’T END AT GUNPOINT.

 Promotions

-BONUS: “The Man Who Could Not Shiver: A Dark Psychological Thriller (Short Story)”.
+FREE SHORT STORY ON SIGN-UP: “The Man Who Could Not Shiver: A Dark Psychological Thriller (Short Story)”.

 William Hackman is the perfect corporate "cleanup specialist"—a ruthless golden boy on Wall Street who excels at firing thousands and liquidating companies because he has no capacity for guilt or empathy.
 To celebrate his success, he buys a sprawling, notorious mansion steeped in supernatural torment.
 The house, however, is shocked to find that its ghosts and whispers are no match for Will’s chilling indifference.
 Follow along to find out if William will ever learn to shiver.